 Victoria Mahand, MSW, National Training Specialist

 Victoria is the national lead Girls Circle trainer, representing the organization in the U.S., Canada and beyond.
 She contributes to the design and enhancement of our trainings and curricula.
 Victoria is a graduate of Rutgers University in New Jersey and holds a master’s degree in social work.
 Previously she was a Program Director for the Center for Family Services where she facilitated and supervised the Girls Circle program in addition to supervising the implementation of modalities including Structural Family Therapy, Multi-Systemic Therapy, and sex offender treatment.
 She also worked with the New Jersey Superior Court, probation, and schools to implement prevention and intervention services for children and their families.
 Victoria offers a dynamic, energetic, and engaging presence to our trainings and work at One Circle Foundation.
-She also loves traveling, music, art, reading, food, and her beautiful family, and resides in New Jersey.
+She also loves traveling, music, art, reading, food, and her beautiful family, and resides in Alabama.